 About the author, Diane Dokko Kim

-Diane has served over 25 years in bi-vocational church ministry.
-In 2004, her first son was diagnosed with autism at age two and ADHD, which triggered profound personal, professional and spiritual crises.
+In 2004, Diane’s first son was diagnosed at age two with autism –and subsequent, additional diagnoses– triggering profound personal, professional and spiritual crises.

-In 2012, Diane launched an online ministry, with a passion to comfort others with the comfort she received from Christ (2 Corinthians 1:4).
-Her writing has been featured in Orange’s Parent Cue, Parenting Magazine, Dandelion Magazine, and SpecialNeedsParenting.net.
-She strives to empower weary parents to experience the timeless relevance of God’s Word applied to the gritty realities of special needs family life, and to view their journey as a unique opportunity for spiritual growth and discipleship.
+Diane’s passion is for struggling families to experience the timeless relevance of God’s Word applied to the gritty realities of life, and to reframe the journey as a unique opportunity for spiritual growth and discipleship.

 Whether by diagnosis, a death—or the death of a dream— everyone gets “disabled” by something.
 No one escapes the jagged edges of a broken planet, unscathed.
 All believers struggle to reconcile faith with disappointment.
 Sin and brokenness may steal, kill, and destroy indiscriminately.
 But Jesus is an equal opportunity Healer and Redeemer.